myFavShrimp/arc/README.md

 #### Methods

 - `metadata()`: Get file metadata
-  - *Returns*: A table with file metadata (see Metadata Structure below)
+  - *Returns*: A table with file metadata (see Metadata Structure section)

 - `remove()`: Remove the file